Who is eligible to be a wish maker?

 Is the information I submit confidential?

 Any personal information you provide will not be shared outside our organization without your permission.
 If you are matched with a wish granter, at some point, some personal information will need to be exchanged in order to make your wish come true.
 We have made an effort to provide you with as much control over what is publicly shared as possible, and to be transparent about what form fields will be publicly displayed.
 Specific information, such as your name and contact info will only be shared with a wish granter if you chose to have them initiate contact.
-If you would like to see how wish makers’ requests will be shared with the community, please see the samples we have provided on our volunteer portal here.

 How will my information be used?